Nests in Walls

 Honey bee colonies in wall or attic voids are a much more serious problem than yellowjacket wasps.
 Yellowjacket colonies are annual and the wasps will disappear in the winter with or without treatment.
 Honey bee nests may last for many years without treatment and will contain honey stored inside the walls.
 The honey can ruin walls and ceilings if it is not removed.

+If it is not possible to salvage the honey bee colonies from wall voids then extermination with an insecticide may be necessary.
 Remove and discard the comb and honey after the bees are killed.
 Do not salvage these materials if the colony was treated with insecticide.
 If the nest is not removed, the wax may melt or be riddled by wax moth larvae and begin to leak honey.
 If there is much honey it can seep through interior walls, leaving a permanent stain.
 Bees from other colonies and scavenger insects may be nuisances as long as the honey remains.

 Honey bees are valuable and provide tremendous benefits, specifically pollination, honey and wax.
 However there are times and places where honey bees create an annoyance and a nuisance, and for sting-sensitive individuals, a health threat.
 One such incidence is when honey bees swarm.